ThetruePyrobyte/Best-Chromebook/README.md

 We only made some of these, and we are not responsible for any of them.
 By using these, you agree to those terms.
 If you have a reasonable objection to something being on this repo, tell me and I'll remove it immediately.

 # Other
-If you have any issues or ideas, please tell me in discussions (https://github.com/dragon731012/-WORKING-bookmarklets-and-games/discussions/2).
+If you have any issues or ideas, please tell me via email Pyro.Byte.outlook.com or on my webpage on google sites https://sites.google.com/d/1ELWe12SqZ62iqZpvHmbzD0fZ4dZdxYUJ/p/1p-w0bz7iZH-GlpwQ5JPi9aubW_ATu_EE/edit?pli=1

-Please enter my code 8B6M1B on fetch and get some fetch coins! https://referral.fetch.com/vvv3/referraltext?code=8B6M1B